nodejs/user-feedback/meetings/2018-02-16_UserFeedbackmeeting.md

 for our caches some of them are running at 8 gigs for their cache size.
 * Dan: It is a great way to begin exploring benchmarking usage.
-* Michael: If you have benchmarks and you want to pursue the discussion with the Benchmarking WG you can may open an issue in the Benchmarking WG
+* Michael: If you have benchmarks and you want to pursue the discussion with the Benchmarking WG you can may open an issue in the Benchmarking WG.

 **Closing Thoughts**
 * Dan: for questions or others Index 2018 is an opportunity to talk direct to people.